evanshaped/BrittonPolRepo/README.md

 ### Incoming data
 States of Polarization (SOPs) live on a unit sphere (the Poincare Sphere), and are typically parametrized by three normalized [Stokes Parameters](https://en.wikipedia.org/wiki/Stokes_parameters), s<sub>1</sub>, s<sub>2</sub>, and s<sub>3</sub>.
 The following examples plot one or multiple of these quantities over time.

-Below is a section of raw Stokes data, taken when measuring two time-alternating SOPs as we do in our experiment (note the "switching" between the two SOPs).
+Below is a section of raw PAX data, taken when measuring two time-alternating SOPs as we do in our experiment (note the "switching" between the two SOPs).
+The goal is to differentiate between the two SOPs automatically.

 ![Raw PAX data](screenshots/image1)